dimitri-nicolo/calico/v2.5/reference/calicoq/selectors.md

 The queries that you can make with `calicoq` all involve computing the matches between endpoints and policies or profiles, via selectors.

-Selectors can be used in the following three contexts in {{site.prodname}}
+Selectors can be used in the following three contexts in {{site.tseeprodname}}
 security policy definitions:

-- A selector can be used in the definition of each {{site.prodname}} Policy object, to specify the endpoints (pods) that that Policy applies to (`spec.selector`).
+- A selector can be used in the definition of each {{site.tseeprodname}} Policy object, to specify the endpoints (pods) that that Policy applies to (`spec.selector`).

 - A selector can be used in each ingress Rule, to specify that the Rule only